Calanthe/Calanthe.github.io/_drafts/2016-06-14-mastermind-react-es6-webpack.markdown

 {% endhighlight %}

-The `selectedPeg` `state` is initialised in the predefined `getInitialState()` function which is executed exactly once during the lifecycle of the component and sets up all of the states:
+The `selectedPeg` `state` is initialised in the predefined `getInitialState()` function which is executed exactly once during the lifecycle of the component and sets up all state:

 {% highlight js %}